 You may be thinking "Why should I use ETL containers over what the STL or Boost has to offer?".

 limited RAM.
 Alternatively, the STL containers allow an allocator class to be provided as a template parameter.
 These

-be used in place of the standard heap based allocators.
-There are a couple of issues with this technique that make it
+will be used in place of the standard heap based allocators.
+There are a couple of issues with this technique that make

-The easiest way to implement a custom allocator is to have the allocator contain the fixed storage.
-I have found issues
+The easiest way to implement a fixed allocation custom allocator is to have the it contain the fixed storage.
+I have

-with this technique in the past.
-One is that allocators should be normally be equivalent (one instance of an allocator
+found issues with this technique in the past.
+One is that allocators should be normally be equivalent (one instance of an

-should be able to release the memory allocated by another) and should not have state.
-To implement fixed capacity
+allocator should be able to release the memory allocated by another) and should not have state.
+To implement fixed

 capacity allocators in this way makes the use of fixed capacity containers very awkward.